8 1/2 year end tax tips

 Another one for businesses with turnover less than $50 million.
 Determine whether there is an immediate deduction for prepayments.
 If you have prepayments due soon, make the payment this side of 30 June, rather than waiting for 1 July.

 The full expensing of assets is primarily a cashflow question.
 It’s very useful when you have planned capital acquisitions in the pipeline.
-You can also combine it with the Loss Carry Back Rules (see below).

 4. Superannuation contributions

 Superannuation is only tax deductible when its paid.
-That is, either paid and received into the superfund or paid if the Small Business Superannuation CLearing House is used.
+That is, either paid and received into the superfund or paid if the Small Business Superannuation Clearing House is used.
 Therefore, if you want your superannuation to be tax deductible in the current year, you need to make sure it has been paid well prior to 30 June – I would suggest 28 June at the latest.

-6. Trust distrubitons and dividends
+5. Trust distributions and dividends

 The days of fixing up a 30 June dividend or trust distribution paperwork sometime in October are long gone.
 In order to be legally valid, a dividend or trust distribution must be made prior to 30 June.
 Back dating paper work is also illegal (its fraud), so make sure you get this in order prior to the end of the month.